JY522IC/Project-14-Developing-a-sensing-area-visualisation-tool-for-laparoscopic-drop-in-gamma-probe/README.md

 ### 2022/11/21 2pm-6pm
   - Project meeting with Prof.Dan
   - Looked up PPT template
-  - Tried the 100mm lens
+  - Tried the 150mm lens

 ### 2022/11/22 2pm-6pm
+  - Finished the PPT template
+  - Find the Aruco pose axis in color image
+  - Projected the direction axis to 3D space

+### 2022/11/24 10am-1pm
+  - Started did the experiment
+  - Checked the value get for depth

+### 2022/11/25 10am-1pm
-  -
+  - Continued with the experiment
+  - Analysis the error exist so far